-- 1. Turn OFF power to air handler. - 2.
-Secure the dehumidistat neutral wire (typically the white lead) to the screw terminal marked "DEHUM" on the air handler's integrated control module. - Secure the dehumidistat hot wire (typically the black lead) to the screw terminal marked "R" on the air handler's integrated control module. - Secure the dehumidistat ground wire (typically the green lead) to the ground screw on the air handler.
-NOTE: Ground wire may not be present on all dehumidistats. - 5.
-Turn ON power to air handler.

-To enable the dehumidification function, move the dehumidification dip switch (S7) from OFF to ON.
+- 1. Turn OFF power to air handler. - Secure the dehumidistat neutral wire (typically the white lead) to the screw terminal marked "DEHUM" on the air handler's integrated control module. - Secure the dehumidistat hot wire (typically the black lead) to the screw terminal marked "R" on the air handler's integrated control module. - Secure the dehumidistat ground wire (typically the green lead) to the ground screw on the air handler.
+NOTE: Ground wire may not be present on all dehumidistats. - To enable the dehumidification function, move the dehumidification dip switch (S7) from OFF to ON.
 See following figure.